lmorg/murex-module-devops/README.md

         }

         func plan {
-            # Runs a .terraform plan. -c / --clean to remove .terraform directory and plan from a clean init
+            # Runs a Terraform plan. -c / --clean to remove .terraform directory and plan from a clean init
             try {
                 args args {
                     "AllowAdditional": false,